Badminton, Olympics 2024: Lakshya Sen masterclass sends third seed Jonatan Christie packing

 Sen, with this 50-minute win, made it through to the men’s singles knockout stage in his first appearance at the Olympic Games – that too, by emerging from a group that on paper, he did not have a strong chance of winning.

-Christie had proven to be tough nut to crack in their five previous meetings for Sen. The Indian shuttler’s only win against the Indonesian was in February 2020, in the pre-Covid 19 era.
+Christie had proven to be a tough nut to crack in their five previous meetings for Sen. The Indian shuttler’s only win against the Indonesian was in February 2020, in the pre-Covid 19 era.
 He had since lost four successive matches to Christie despite running him close.

 But, none of it mattered in Paris.
 Sen was confident of his abilities and he was willing to take the fight to Christie.